 |He/she/it will||They will|

-- The modal auxiliary verb “will” does not change its form and has zero inflections, as can be seen from this chart.
+- Take note of the modal auxiliary verb “will”, which does not change its form and has zero inflexions, as can be seen from this chart.

 Modal auxiliaries are followed by normal verbs